 Cancel your score after test day

 This is the easier, and safer way to cancel your score.
+If you have score preview, you’ll even get to see your scores before deciding whether to cancel them.
 All you have to do is log in to your LSAC account, go to the LSAT status page, and then click on the “cancel score” link.

-The link goes away after six calendar days, and if you decide to cancel it after business hours, the LSAC can’t help you.
+The link goes away after six calendar days (that’s six days after taking the test if you don’t have score preview, and six days after receiving your scores if you do have score preview). if you decide to cancel it after business hours, the LSAC can’t help you.
 Long story short: if you’re canceling on the last possible day, do it during business hours.

 What happens after your score is canceled?